March 26, 2020

 What is URL variable in Google Tag Manager?

 For example, I have a web address https://www.example.com/?product_id=123&category=shoes.
-Believe it or not, but there’s a really easy way to turn product_id and category data into variables.
+Believe it or not, but there’s a very easy way to turn product_id and category data into variables.
 I’ll show you how.

 The URL Variable can be used to access components of the current page URL.
-This is a very versatile Variable type, and is especially useful for traversing query parameters and hash fragments in your URLs.
+This is a very versatile Variable type and is especially useful for picking query parameters and hash fragments in your URLs.
 Note: There are Built-In Google Tag Manager Variables for some situations (i.e. Page URL, Page Hostname, Page Path).

 - Full URL – returns the full URL without the hash fragment, e.g. https://www.example.com/welcome?gclid=aabbcc123.

 - Protocol – returns the protocol of the URL, e.g. https.

 - Host Name – returns the hostname of the URL without the port number, e.g. www.example.com.
 You can choose to Strip ‘www.’ to strip the ‘www’ subdomain from the hostname.